Jennifer Wilber is an author and freelance writer from Ohio. She holds a B.A. in creative writing and English.

 The Working Girls

 Conversely, the three whores, China, Poland, and Miss Marie, are free from the burden of being controlled by a man.
 Though they let men use them for their bodies, they feel as though they are the ones taking advantage of the men who visit them.
-They abuse their visitors, and cheat them out of their money.
+They abuse their visitors and cheat them out of their money.
 They simply hate men.
 They also hate most women, however, except for black good Christian women.
-They have no qualms about sleeping with (and taking the money of) the husbands of these women, however, as they feel like they are extracting revenge on these men.
+They have no qualms about sleeping with (and taking the money of) the husbands of these women, however, as they feel like they are exacting revenge on these men.
 Perhaps some of their hatred for men stems from the fact that they feel resentment for the freedom that men appear to have in society, and their hatred for women similarly stems from their resentment of their own gender and the opportunities denied to women.
 Aside from the fact that it’s a simple way to make money for doing something that they would most likely do anyway, the whores probably chose their profession on the basis that they like feeling as though they are taking advantage of the men that they are sleeping with.
 For the whores, in order to be truly free from the dominion of men, they use and abuse men while making a living from it.

 Freedom means different things to different people.
 Men and women see freedom differently, based on how they were raised and what society expects of them.
 Cholly, who saw that his father was free to do whatever he wanted, imitated his behavior and assumed the freedom to take advantage of women and do whatever he wanted whenever he wanted.
 Pauline had a romantic notion that freedom was something that a man could give to a woman through love.
 Claudia and Frieda’s mother demonstrated through her song that a woman can never really strive for anything other than a man, who will inevitably leave her for his own freedom, though she can never be free herself.
 The whores rejected the idea of freedom through love and the idea that women could not have freedom by taking advantage of the men who paid for their “services.”
-Each of the characters are still so bound by their notions of what freedom is, that perhaps none of them are really truly free.
+Each of the characters is still so bound by their notions of what freedom is, that perhaps none of them are really truly free.

 © 2018 Jennifer Wilber